alishafique3/LLM-Prompt-Engineering-Techniques-and-Best-Practices/README.md

 To get desired results, always start with zero-shot, then a few-shot, If neither of them works, then fine-tune.

+### 8. Chain of thoughts
+It refers to the model's ability to generate a sequence of coherent and logically connected ideas or responses based on a given prompt.
+LLMs excel at generating text that follows a natural flow of ideas, leveraging their training on vast amounts of text data to predict and generate contextually relevant sequences.

 ### 9. Role Prompting:
 It is a technique used in working with AI models, where the user specifies a role or perspective for the AI to adopt while generating responses.
 This helps guide the AI to produce outputs that are more relevant and contextually appropriate for the given task.